betmoar/tracklistify/README.md

 # Tracklistify

-🎵 Automatically identify and catalog tracks from DJ mixes and audio streams.
+Automatic tracklist generator for DJ mixes and audio streams.
+Identifies tracks in your mixes using multiple providers (Shazam, ACRCloud) and generates formatted playlists.

 ## Features